isomerpages/nlb-sure/index.md

     - infopic:
           title: 'Read to be SURE, Special Issue 2 - World Cup 2022'
           subtitle: 'For everyone'
           description: In this issue of Read to be SURE, explore multiple perspectives about the World Cup.
-Is it just a sporting event?
+Is there more to it than football?
           url: /read-to-be-sure-volume-2/special-issue1-worldcup/
           image: /images/rtbs-vol2-hottopic1-world-cup.jpg
           alt: 'alt text'